 We're very encouraged by the amount and diversity of marine life we've already seen on the Annapolis, which has now reached nearly 70 species of marine flora and fauna.
 We've seen a variety of invertebrate life including tubeworms, anemones, tunicates, hydroids and several species of shrimp.
 Schools of perch are common, rockfish have been sighted, as well as northern ronquils, culpins, pollock, and kelp greenlings.
 This is impressive, given that the ship has only been under water since April 2015.
 The diving community has been a great help to Project ABIS by providing their photographs and videos taken on the Annapolis to Donna Gibbs at the Vancouver Aquarium (email@example.com).
 Donna has set up a taxon (catalogue of organisms).
 We also hope that the diving industry and dive charters will continue to promote the program during their pre-dive briefings, and by displaying information on the Project in their dive shops and by sharing information by email.

 The mechanics of marine life monitoring on such a large and complex structure can be complicated, but there are ways to simplify the process.
 One of the critical pieces of information is to landmark as precisely as possible where on the ship pictures and videos are taken.
 Physical structures on the ship are useful reference points, as is a record of depth and your diving position on the port or starboard side of the ship.
 The more specific you can be about which feature of the ship you're diving, the better.
 It's also helpful to make note of your distance from specific landmarks.
-To assist, labelled pictures of Annapolis can be found on the Bulletin Board of this website or on the ARSBC Facebook page (@ArtificialReefSocietyBC).
+To assist, consult the labelled pictures of Annapolis at the right, or go to the ARSBC Facebook page (@ArtificialReefSocietyBC).

 Click left to see the Annapolis video and divers' photo gallery on the Vancouver Aquarium website.